Key facts:

 7 Common Signs Your Puppy Is Teething

 Just like babies, puppies exhibit several signs and behaviors during the teething phase.
-Recognizing these signs can help you provide the right support and care for your teething puppy.
+Recognizing these signs can help you provide the proper support and care for your teething puppy.
 Here are some common indicators:

 1. Increased Chewing and Biting